-It generally takes from 45 minutes to one hour.
-All candidates must arrive 30 minutes before the ceremony so they can register and obtain their seat number.
+It generally takes from 45 mins to 1 hour.
+All candidates must arrive 30 mins before the ceremony so they can register and obtain their seat number.
 Light refreshments are provided for all candidates and their guests afterwards.

 What do I need to bring to the ceremony?

-Please bring your invitation letter from the Department of Home Affairs (DOHA) to assist with identification, as well as current Australian photo identification such as a Driver’s Licence or passport.
+Please bring your invitation letter from the DHA to assist with identification, as well as current Australian photo identification such as a Driver’s Licence or passport.
 If you do not have photo identification please bring at least three documents bearing your name, address and signature.
 Examples include bank statements, credit cards or bills.

 These documents are also required as proof of identification by the Australian Electoral Commission, whose representatives will be present at the ceremony, to allow you to vote in Australian elections.

 Can I bring guests along to the ceremony?

 Yes.
 Candidates are seated together and your guests sit in a separate area.
 Space is limited, so please invite only a few guests to your ceremony.